Stephen King

 23.11.2009 - 14:07

 Okay since my last post - which is three years old - I've also read "The Stand", "Cell", "Everything's Eventual", "Sceleton Crew", "Nightshift", "Roadwork" and has started on "The Gunslinger".
-"Misery" will still probably always be my favourite although "The Stand" is pretty darn close.
-And King isn't longer one of my favourites, he is THE favourite of mine.

 ----